Thomasliminator/coms3157/12_Structures.md

 ## `struct`

 Similar to class in Java.
 Collects data fields into one object and then you can add methods to it.
-In `struct` you cannot add a method in C.
+In `struct` you cannot add a method in C. It defines a type.

 ```C
 struct Pt {